 The peak’s position in the central Coulter Heights, near the Antarctic coast, underscores its geographical significance as a navigational landmark and a focal point for scientific study within the vast expanse of Marie Byrd Land.

-Mapped by the United States Geological Survey (USGS) from surveys and U.S. Navy air photos between 1959-65, Matikonis Peak is a symbol of the meticulous effort involved in charting Antarctica’s rugged terrain.
-The peak’s naming after William P. Matikonis serves as a reminder of the human element behind Antarctic exploration, celebrating the contributions of those who have supported scientific endeavors on the continent.
+Mapped by the United States Geological Survey (USGS) from surveys and U.S. Navy air photos between 1959-65, Matikonis Peak stands as a symbol of the meticulous effort involved in charting Antarctica’s rugged terrain.
+The peak’s naming after William P. Matikonis celebrates the often-unsung heroes of Antarctic exploration, whose work ensures the safety and success of scientific endeavors.